OCQ(AHP) - ATT (Approved Tuberculin Tester)

 - Working on behalf of the Government

-- The legal basis for the control of TB in England
+- The legal basis for the control of TB in England and Wales

-- TB control measures used in England
+- TB control measures used in England and Wales

 - How to carry out TB testing on cattle in full compliance with APHA (Animal and Plant Health Agency) Tuberculosis Testing Instructions and Standard Operating Procedures

-- How to correctly identify all test reactions (and other suspicious signs of disease) at each TB test undertaken and refer to an AVS for interpretation according to the Tuberculosis Testing Instructions issued by APHA
+- How to correctly identify all test reactions (and other suspicious signs of disease) at each TB test undertaken and refer to an AVS for interpretation according to the Tuberculosis Testing instructions issued by APHA

 - How to initiate and complete post TB test procedures for cattle appropriate to the results and as required by APHA

 - How to complete and process official TB paperwork and certification for cattle in compliance with both legal and APHA requirements

 The qualification requires each candidate to complete the following phases:

 - Study the online course